• Skip to primary navigation

 If sliced too thin, they fall apart;

-• Adding milk to bind the eggs.
+• Add milk to bind the eggs.
 Should French toast have more eggs or milk?

-Although eggs are a main ingredient, it needs the equivalent quantity of milk as liquid to make it all light.
+Although a main ingredient, eggs need the equivalent liquid quantity of milk to make it light.
 If it's mainly eggs (as often misleading in the name, 'Eggy Bread') without the milk, then it's like a stodgy omelette bread;

 • The bread should be totally soaked in the eggy milk.